shola/aoc-2024/README.md

 Every command above supports a `watch-` version of the command as well.
 For example, if you'd like to run your command: `nx day-1-a-sample` and have it re-run whenever a file is saved, you can run the command: `nx watch-day-1-a-sample`.

+## Troubleshooting

+If you get an `intersection is not a function` error, make sure you are using node v22 or greater